It's easy to migrate Tailwind CSS projects to Sfumato.

 But class and function naming conventions are where the similarity ends.
 Sfumato is built from the ground up to be a better, faster tool that many developers will prefer.

-Some of the benefits of using Sfumato over Tailwind include:
+Some of the benefits of this approach are:

-when using Sfumato your project remains clean.
-Tailwind usesĀ Node.js with a bunch of third party dependencies and adds a node-modules folder to your project containing a ton of extra files.
+When using Sfumato your project remains clean.
+Tailwind CSS uses Node.js with a bunch of third party dependencies and adds a node-modules folder to your project containing a ton of extra files.

 Sfumato can build and watch multiple project configurations at once.
 It's so fast you may not even notice a difference.